-Before introducing the child to either of the Decoding Chart apps, the teacher or parent should read the instructions for the Writing Worksheets app.
+Before introducing the child to either the Decoding Chart - Flip or Decoding Chart - Levels apps, the teacher or parent should read the instructions for the Writing Worksheets app.
 The instructions there teach the adult the use of the decoding chart so the adult can then teach the child.

 The decoding chart converts words written in sounds to words written in letters.
 It is the vehicle for transitioning the child from sounds to letters.
 Its use is introduced once the child can comfortably read and write phrases.

 The chart contains the pictures of all 44 sounds arranged in the same rows and in the same order within each row as they are in the Stamping app.
 Beneath each sound picture are various ways that sound may be spelled.
 Some sounds may be spelled several different ways, while others are spelled a single way.
 For example, can be spelled seven different ways, while offers only one spelling option.
 The spellings listed beneath each sound appear in order of frequency of occurrence in the words which beginning readers are most likely to encounter.
 The sound for example, is spelled more frequently with an 'f' as in food than it is with a 'ph' as in phone.